NCI-CGR/TriosCompass_v2/README.md

 ```

-In the future, it would be recommended to use change *split_total* from 400 to 2000, or to call GangSTR by families.
+In the future, it would be recommended to change *split_total* from 400 to 2000, or to call GangSTR by families (not with all samples).

 Lastly, we got "memory overflow" issue in *DumperSTR*.
-In turns out that GangSTR predicted very complicated variants in the "alt" column in certain location, which crashed *DumperSTR* in the subsequent filtering.
-We had to manually removed those variants from the GangSTR output.
+In turns out that GangSTR predicted very complicated variants in the "alt" column in certain locations, which crashed *DumperSTR* in the subsequent computation.
+We had to manually removed those two variants from the GangSTR output.
 ```bash
 ###  Issue found in the chunks 00000.vcf and 00175.vcf
 awk '{if( length($5)>3000) print $1,$2,length($5)}' output/gangstr/00000.vcf